-Explicit Size Prefix: If set to 1, the Length field shall be present for every included element after the Type field.
-Otherwise, the field shall be set to 0.
-The size prefix may be used to increase parsing speed.

 Type 1 … N: The type of the subsequent element.
 This field has 2 octets width.
 The value shall be a valid ID as taken from Table 7.
 The type field after the last contained element shall have the value 0x0000, indicating that the list has ended.

 Table Table 16 shows the id allocated to the various supported elements.